hovav698/Face-Recognition/README.md

 **Dataset description, and what is the goal?**

 I use the Yale face dataset, it consists of 166 face images of 15 different people.
-The goal is to build model that receive two images of person face, and outputs wheather the face belong to the same person or not.
+The goal is to build model that receives two images of person face, and outputs wheather the face belongs to the same person or not.

 **How the model works?**